-16 Nov PA Sales Tax Exemption for Manufacturing
+16 Nov PA Sales Tax Exemptions for Manufacturing

-The Pennsylvania sales tax exemption for manufacturing offers both manufacturers and processors an exemption on purchases of tangible personal property, including machinery and equipment, predominantly used directly in manufacturing or processing operations per PA Code 32.32.
+Pennsylvania sales tax exemptions for manufacturing offer both manufacturers and processors an exemption on purchases of tangible personal property, including machinery and equipment, predominantly used directly in manufacturing or processing operations per PA Code 32.32.
 This Pennsylvania sales tax exemption for manufacturing also applies to repair parts for machinery and equipment, as well as supplies that are directly used or consumed in the manufacturing or processing operation.